77ethers/NTERMCP/FAQ.md

 - Be aware that some features may not work as expected
 - Consider reporting your experience to help improve compatibility

-We welcome feedback from users who try Desktop Commander with other MCP clients to help us understand compatibility and improve the experience across different platforms.
+We welcome feedback from users who try NTERMCP with other MCP clients to help us understand compatibility and improve the experience across different platforms.

 ## Security & Permissions